hms-dbmi/dbmi-fileservice/README.md

  "https://fileservice-ci.dbmi.hms.harvard.edu/filemaster/groups/2/"
 ```

 If a group needs Upload access to a specific bucket.
 Ususally to the __UPLOADER group.
+You can do this through the /admin interface, too.

+Why do I need to do this if a user is a member of an "Upload" group?
+We want file uploaders to be able to specify different buckets for different needs, as FileService serves many buckets.
+For security reasons, Upload groups need access to specific buckets or else they could write to ALL buckets.

 ```
 $curl -k -v -X PUT --cookie "Authorization=$CBMI1" \